Design + Practice

 Frequently Asked Questions

-Radu teaches presentation boards from first principles through to InDesign production.
-You'll learn how to tailor content for different audiences (clients want visuals, juries want technical depth), narrative structure (beginning, middle, end), and content selection.
-Layout covers ISO A1 format with 12-column grids, margins, and bleed.
+We teach presentation boards from first principles through to InDesign production.
+Whether you're presenting to tutors, clients, or competition juries, you'll learn how to tailor content for your audience, build narrative structure, and select the right content.
+Layout covers grids, margins, and bleed.
 Visual hierarchy explains how size, contrast, position, and colour guide the viewer's eye.
-The final lessons walk through building boards for a Liverpool residential project, then exporting for print (300 DPI) and digital.
+The final lessons walk through building boards for a residential project, then exporting for print and digital.

 This course is designed for beginners with little to no prior experience.
 We'll start with the fundamentals and build your skills step-by-step.
 The course contains 10 step-by-step video lessons covering 4+ hours of premium content.
 Each lesson is carefully structured to build on the previous one, allowing you to learn at your own pace with lifetime access to all content.